 The state of Goa is famous for its 106 km-long coastlines.
 There is a hippie vibe in its sun-kissed beaches, beach shacks, flea markets, and bohemian beach parties.
 The laid-back lifestyle is called Susegad, a concept associated with Goans' relaxed attitude towards life.
 This chill atmosphere is what pulls both domestic and international travellers to Goa.
 This western state of India is a favourite of tourists year-round, especially during the Christmas and New Year celebrations.
 However, a visit during the monsoons can reward you with lush greenery and a chance to interact with the locals and participate in festivals like Sao Joao.

 Key Attractions: Aguada Fort, Chapora Fort, Basilica of Bom Jesus, Se Cathedral, Calangute Beach, Baga Beach, Vagator Beach, Anjuna Beach, Dona Paula, and Dudhsagar Falls.

 Nearest Railway Station: Margao and Vasco-da-Gama Railway Station.

-Amritsar is a spiritual destination, home to the famous Golden Temple or Gurudwara Harmandir Sahib.
+Amritsar is a spiritual destination, home to the famous Golden Temple or Gurudwara Harmandir Sahib in Punjab.
 The city is also historically significant as a part of India's freedom movement.
 The bullet holes on the walls of Jallianwala Bagh pose as a reminder of the sacrifices made by the city's people in 1919.
 The lowering of the flags ceremony at the Attari-Wagah border by the security forces of India (BSF) and Pakistan (Pakistan Rangers) is another spectacle worth watching in Amritsar.
 The city is also a food lover's paradise.
 Take your pick from Amritsari kulchas, lassi, kulfi, or delectable jalebis.